rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

    }
    ```

-> **Note** that there was a key called **“fullBackup”** inside the JSON request body to enable the creation of full protection where a backup will be created independently from the existing copies in the protection store.
-I also entered number 3 into **ScheduleIds** JSON array, to represent the cloud backup schedule.
-The below figure shows an example of the execution of **run now** without full backup protection of the third schedule which is cloud protection of this virtual machine.
-The value **<protection-jobs-id>** will be entered from the parameter of this API in this manner: `POST /backup-recovery/v1beta1/protection-jobs/"<protection-jobs-id>"/run`.
+> **Note** that there was a key called `“fullBackup”` inside the JSON request body to enable the creation of full protection where a backup will be created independently from the existing copies in the protection store.
+I also entered number 3 into `ScheduleIds` JSON array, to represent the cloud backup schedule.
+The below figure shows an example of the execution of `"run now"` without full backup protection of the third schedule which is cloud protection of this virtual machine.
+The value `<protection-jobs-id>` will be entered from the parameter of this API in this manner: `POST /backup-recovery/v1beta1/protection-jobs/"<protection-jobs-id>"/run`.

 ![API to execute a protection run](/img/api-to-execute-a-protection.png)